-To Kenya, where Masai warriors and Giant Ostriches would race the bus.
+To Kenya, where Maasai warriors and Giant Ostriches would race the bus.

 To Cairo to stand in reverence of the Great Sphinx.

 To Florence, Milan, Venice, Munich, Vienna, London.

 To Greece, where walking into the Temple of Athena Nike changed Phil Knight.